gardener/ops-toolbelt/README.md

 ## What is the ops-toolbelt?

 The `ops-toolbelt` aims to be a standard container image with pre-installed useful tools for troubleshooting issues on gardener landscapes for human operators.
-The `ops-toolbelt` images can be used by the Gardener Dashboard web consoles functionality to log into the garden, seed, or shoot clusters.

 The pods created with this image can be both general pods and node-bound pods (behaving as if being on the node directly).
 Starting a pod with the `ops-toolbelt` image requires a running `Kubelet`, a healthy control plane, a working VPN connection, and sufficient capacity on the node.